RenaudDev/ChristianWritings/content/en/Ignatius Of Antioch/Ephesians/index.md

 ## Sources

-Source.
-Translated by Alexander Roberts and James Donaldson.
+- Translated by Alexander Roberts and James Donaldson.
 From Ante-Nicene Fathers, Vol. 1.
 Edited by Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
 (Buffalo, NY: Christian Literature Publishing Co., 1885.)
 Revised and edited for New Advent by Kevin Knight. <http://www.newadvent.org/fathers/0104.htm>.

+- [Librevox recording](https://librivox.org/epistles-of-ignatius-by-st-ignatius-of-antioch/) of the Epistles of Ignatius